sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/amr.md

         ```
         docker_run staphb/ariba ariba summary out.summary *_output/report.tsv
         ```
+          **An explanation of this command is as follows:**
+          - `ariba summary`: summarise data from several runs
           - `out.summary`: is the prefix for the output files
           - `*_output/report.tsv`: is the report file made by the runs of ARIBA for the isolates `17150_4#79`, `13415_4#10`, `15608_3#13`, `21127_1#30` and `17175_6#87`.
 This report file is located in their respective directories.